ThePJB/snowkoban/README.md

  - maybe further back music skip would be good
  - audio is a bit quiet on eg sliding ice
  - snow scramble just the first time u change level, weird (I think fixed)
+ - buffer input only for taps

 ## Required juice
- - nice undos
+ - nice reset
-   - ok this was fun to make but i dont keep enough information about entity positions etc and undo logic is bad enough
- - nicer resets would be good though, pop through the undos quickly
  - better sounds
+ - jame music
  - nicer font
+ - big font for titles too
  - steam banner
  - snow particles when u walk
- - tilt player when sliding
+ - tilt player when sliding?
  - at the end presents hoover into ur total
+ - nice transitions
+ - maybe just back to level menu after each level
+ - nicer level done - green border, tick sprite

  ## Level menu stuff
  - maybe just one world at a time on screen, like how super meat boy does